wdelva/SimpactCyanExamples/README.md

   SimpactCyan version 0.21 and RSimpactCyan.
 SimpactCyan is the core program that allows fast simulation of HIV transmission across a sexual network.
 RSimpactCyan is the R package that enables initiation and running of models built by SimpactCyan.
 Installation instructions for both are at: <https://github.com/j0r1/RSimpactCyan/blob/master/INSTALLATION.md>

-  A long list of auxiliary R packages is required to run the post-simulation analysis for the MaxART and phylo examples in the paper”
+  A long list of auxiliary R packages is required to run the post-simulation analysis for the MaxART and phylo examples in the paper.

   install.packages("devtools")

   install.packages("pacman")

   library(devtools)

   install_github("j0r1/readcsvcolumns/pkg")

   install_github("wdelva/RSimpactHelp”, dependencies = TRUE)

   p_load(Rcpp, ape, expoTree, data.table, readr, phangorn, dplyr, adephylo, treedater, geiger, picante, igraph, network, intergraph, ggtree, lubridate, ggplot2, ggnetwork, metafolio, magrittr, dplyr, tidyr, geomnet, RSimpactCyan, RSimpactHelper)

 ## COPYRIGHT AND LICENSING INFORMATION